knpuniversity/symfony/knpu/ep3b-doctrine-relations/one-to-many.md

 ## Owning and Inverse Sides

-That's was pretty easy: *if* you want this shortcut, just add a few lines to map the *other* side of the relationship.
+That was pretty easy: *if* you want this shortcut, just add a few lines to map the *other* side of the relationship.

 But actually, you just learned the *hardest* thing in Doctrine.
 Whenever you have